ucl-dark/pax/README.md

 <h1 align="center">
   <a href="https://github.com/akbir/pax/blob/main/docs/logo.png">
     <img src="https://github.com/akbir/pax/blob/main/docs/logo.png?raw=true" width="215" /></a><br>
-  <b> PAX: Mutli-Agent Learning in JAX </b><br>
+  <b> Pax: Mutli-Agent Learning in JAX </b><br>
 </h1>

-# Pax
-Pax is an experiment runner for JAX-based Multi-Agent Batched Environments.
-Currently, it supports mostly "other agent shaping" experiments.
+Pax is an experiment runner for multi-agent research built on top of JAX.
+It supports "other agent shaping", "multi agent RL" and "single agent RL" experiments.
 It supports regular and meta agents, and evolutionary strategies and RL-based optimisation.

+> *Pax (noun) - a period of peace that has been forced on a large area, such as an empire or even the whole world*

 Pax is composed of 3 components: Environments, Agents and Runners.

-> *Pax (noun) - a period of peace that has been forced on a large area, such as an empire or even the whole world*

 ### Environments
 Environments are similar to [gymnax](https://github.com/RobertTLange/gymnax).